 In the first instance please call the BCT:

 West Yorkshire Bat Care operates alongside the Bat Conservation Trust and have a team of dedicated individuals who are able to offer you advice and guidance on what to do next if you have found a bat either indoors or outdoors.
-If the bat is injured we have ambulance drivers and carers who can care for the bat and return it to health.
+If the bat is injured or grounded we have ambulance drivers and carers who can care for the bat and return it to health.